kunif/EscPosUtils/README.md

 - s_cp???? : Dictionary for conversion of printable/displayable data visualization process

 - GetEmbeddedESCtCodePage, PrtESCtCodePage, VfdESCtCodePage : Auxiliary methods and dictionaries for the above processing

+EscPosEncoder: A class that creates ESC/POS command data and holds it as a List of EscPosCmd.

 ## How to use EscPosDecode